N8sGit/AgentSec/README.md

 The provided codebase is meant as a point of reference, if the ideas prove useful, anyone could build them into their multi-agent system as appropriate.

-Bit of a moonshot, but worth a try.
 My entry for the Berkeley [LLM Agents Hackathon](https://rdi.berkeley.edu/llm-agents-hackathon/)

 ### To run:
 But when it's ready :